vsuthichai/deep-learning-implementations/densenet-tensorflow/README.md

 ## Citation

 Citation of original publication found below.
-However, The TensorFlow re-implementation is my own work and can be used freely for learning purposes.
+However, the TensorFlow re-implementation is my own work and can be used freely for learning purposes.

 ```
 @article{Huang2016Densely,